andrewenoble/critical-sync/README.md

 ## About

-This folder contains the C++ and Python files used to simulate and animate a dynamical 2D Ising critical state in the collective synchronization of noisy coupled nonlinear two-cycle oscillators.
+This repo contains the C++ and Python files used to simulate and animate a dynamical 2D Ising critical state in the collective synchronization of noisy coupled nonlinear two-cycle oscillators.
 The end result is the animation at the top of  [this webpage](http://two.ucdavis.edu/~andrewnoble/research.html).

 ## Requirements